opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 * Anomaly Detection
 * Maps
 * Security
-* Notification
+* Notifications
 * Query Workbench
 * Trace Analytics

-Multiple data sources functionality is also now available with Time Series Visual Builder (TSVB), Vega and Region Map visualization types.
+Multiple data sources functionality is also now available with the Time Series Visual Builder (TSVB), Vega, and Region Map visualization types.

 ## Frequently asked questions

 Q: Is any UI component provided by `dataSourceManagemet` used in core OpenSearch?
 A: A data source selector is now used in Dev Tools, the tutorial, and on the saved object management page.
 You can see the component after setting `data_source.enabled` to `true` in your `opensearch_dashbards.yml` file.

-Q: Since a dashboard is a saved object, won't it have an associated data connection?
+Q: Because a dashboard is a saved object, won't it have an associated data connection?
 A: A data source, represented as a saved object, is identified by its unique saved object ID.
 Saved objects created from data sources have a `references` section containing the ID, name, and type.
 This reference helps identify the associated data source for the saved object.
 Here's an example of an index pattern reference:
 ```
 "references": [